 - It’s 96 inches wide, making for easy parking and even easier van exits

 - The disabled parking sign for these spaces are marked as “Van Accessible”

 - Higher vertical clearance to accommodate van height, especially next to the access aisle

 Accessible Parking Spaces for Vans (Two-Sided Entry)

-The two-sided-entry parking space has all of the specifications of a one-sided-entry space, but includes access aisles on both sides of the vehicle.
+The two-sided-entry parking space has all of the specifications of a one-sided-entry space, but it’s characterized by also including access aisles on both sides of the vehicle, allowing for the most convenient parking option of all three accessible parking space types.
 This allows for the disabled driver or passenger to easily enter and exit from either side of the van with enough space to maneuver.

-There is no penalty for a disabled person parking in a van-accessible parking space.
-However, if you don’t have a van and there are other standard handicap spaces available, it is courteous to park there instead.
-See our post on accessible parking etiquette for more information on mindful parking.
+Any disabled person can park in these spots, whether they arrive in a van or not.
+However, if you don’t have a van and there are other standard handicap spaces available, please be courteous and park in a standard accessible parking space instead.